Rana Tanveer Hussain: Early life and education

 He was born into a Punjabi Rajput family on 1 October 1949 in Sheikhupura, Punjab.

 He is brother of Rana Afzaal Hussain as well the late Rai Mansab Ali Khan and his daughter Shizra Mansab Ali Khan, both involved in the local politics of Nankana Sahib.

-He hold degree of M.A. in Economics and LLB from the Punjab University, Lahore.
+He holds degree of M.A. in Economics and LLB from the Punjab University, Lahore.

 Political career

 Hussain started his political career in 1983 when he became district member of the council in Sheikhupura.
 He was elected as member of the National Assembly of Pakistan for the first time in 1985 Pakistani general election as an independent candidate.
 He later joined Pakistan Muslim League.
 In the 1990 Pakistani general elections, he was re-elected as member of the National Assembly for the second time.

 In the 1993 Pakistani general elections, he lost the seat of the National Assembly.
 In 1997 Pakistani general elections, he was re-elected as the member of the National Assembly for the third time.
 From 1997 to 1999, he served as Special Assistant to then Prime Minister of Pakistan Nawaz Sharif on Finance.

 In the 2008 Pakistani general elections, he was re-elected as the member of the National Assembly for the fourth time from two constituencies NA-131 and NA-132.
 He vacated NA-131 seat to retain NA-132.

 In the 2013 Pakistani general elections, he was re-elected as the member of the National Assembly for the fifth time.
-In June 2013, he was appointed as the Minister for Defence Production.
+In June 2013, he was appointed the Minister for Defence Production.
 Later he was given the additional portfolio of Minister for Science and Technology.

 He had ceased to hold ministerial office in July 2017 when the federal cabinet was disbanded following the disqualification of Prime Minister Nawaz Sharif after Panama Papers case decision.
 Following the election of Shahid Khaqan Abbasi as Prime Minister of Pakistan in August 2017, he was inducted into the federal cabinet of Abbasi.
-He was appointed as federal minister for Defence Production for third time.
-In November 2017, he was give the additional cabinet portfolio of Minister for Science and Technology after which Minister of State for Science and Technology, Mir Dostain Khan Domki stepped down in protest.
+He was appointed federal minister for Defence Production for third time.
+In November 2017, he was given the additional cabinet portfolio of Minister for Science and Technology after which Minister of State for Science and Technology, Mir Dostain Khan Domki stepped down in protest.
 On 3 May 2018, in a cabinet reshuffle, he ceased to hold the office as Federal Minister for Defence Production after Usman Ibrahim succeeded him.
 Upon the dissolution of the National Assembly on the expiration of its term on 31 May 2018, Hussain ceased to hold the office as Federal Minister for Science and Technology.

 He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-120 (Sheikhupura-II) in the 2018 Pakistani general election.

 He was re-elected to the National Assembly as a candidate of PML-N from NA-114 Sheikhupura-II in the 2024 Pakistani general election.